Shreyaaa-10/CodeAlpha_Tasks/README.md

-Student Performance Analytics – Power BI Dashboard Description
+# Student Performance Analytics Power BI Project

+---

+## Description

-This project is a Power BI dashboard developed to analyze student performance data, attendance trends, departmental results, and resource utilization.
-The dashboard converts academic data into structured and easy-to-understand visuals that support academic monitoring and planning.
+This project is created using Power BI to analyze student performance data.
+The main aim is to study patterns related to attendance, academic results, department-wise performance, and resource usage.
+The dashboard presents the information in a simple and clear format so that it is easy to understand at a glance.

+---

-Purpose
+## Purpose

-The purpose of this dashboard is to:
+The purpose of this project is to support teachers and academic administrators in making better decisions.
+With the help of this dashboard, we can:

-Track total student count and overall performance
+- Track the total number of students and their overall performance

-Monitor average attendance and academic scores
+- Monitor average attendance and marks

-Compare performance across different departments
+- Compare academic performance across different departments
+- Observe performance trends over academic years

-Analyze utilization of educational resources
+- Understand how educational resources are being used

-Tools and Technologies
+---

+## Features

-Power BI – Dashboard design and visualization
+- Interactive Power BI dashboard

-Power Query – Data cleaning and transformation

-DAX – Calculated measures and KPIs

-Excel / CSV – Dataset source

-Dashboard Overview

-The dashboard consists of the following components:

-KPI cards showing total students, average attendance, average marks, and resource utilization
+- Key metrics such as total students, average attendance, average marks, and resource utilization

-Academic year-wise performance trend analysis
+- Department-wise and year-wise performance analysis

-Department-wise comparison of attendance and marks

-Resource utilization and cost analysis

-Student distribution based on performance categories

-Key Insights

-Student performance trends are clearly visible across academic years

-Attendance levels differ among departments

-Resource utilization varies by resource type

-The dashboard helps identify areas that require academic or resource attention

-Benefits

-Clear and structured data representation

-Quick access to key academic metrics

-Supports data-driven academic planning

-Improves performance and attendance monitoring

-Conclusion

-This Student Performance Analytics dashboard demonstrates the effective use of Power BI for educational data analysis.
-The organized layout, KPIs, and visualizations provide meaningful insights into student performance, attendance, and resource usage, supporting better academic decision-making.
+- Visual representation of resource usage and related costs
+- Simple and organized layout for better readability

+---